legendkong/ReconciliationRPA/README.md

 # Reconciliation RPA
 An RPA to improve the reconciliation process of ensuring that the balances in two accounts tally

+## Wait... what is an RPA?
+Robotic process automation (RPA) is a software technology that makes it easy to build, deploy, and manage software robots that emulate humans actions interacting with digital systems and software.
+Just like people, software robots can do things like understand what’s on a screen, complete the right keystrokes, navigate systems, identify and extract data, and perform a wide range of defined actions.
+But software robots can do it faster and more consistently than people, without the need to get up and stretch or take a coffee break.

 ## What is the Reconciliation Process?
  1. It is a common process that is carried out in accounting firms/by accountants <br>
  2. Process of ensuring that the balances of two accounts tally <br>